Main navigation | Main content

 Richard Jordan became the department's fourth head in 1950, and with him Mechanical Engineering entered a new era.
 After World War II scientists were leaving Europe.
 Among them Regents Professor Ernst Eckert joined the department in 1951 and founded the Heat and Mass Transfer Laboratory.
 Dr. Eckert's early work broke new ground in heat transfer.
 He focused on the unearthing of underlying phenomenon and transport mechanisms.
 Warren Ibele, hired in 1950, also joined the Heat Transfer Lab.

-In addition to the areas of thermodynamics and heat transfer, machine design and internal combustion engines, the emergence of Professor Kenneth Whiby's research in particle size counting for the milling industry, Professor Clarence Lund's involvement in building environmental studies, and Regents' Professor Benjamin Liu's early work in solar energy set the stage for the Environmental Engineering Division.
-This division merged the activities of heating, ventilation, air conditioning and solar energy with particle and eventually, aerosol studies, produced on the of the major success stories of the department.
+In addition to the areas of thermodynamics and heat transfer, machine design and internal combustion engines, the emergence of Professor Kenneth Whiby's research in particle size counting for the milling industry, Professor Clarence Lund's involvement in building environmental studies, and Regents' Professor Benjamin Liu's early work in solar energy, set the stage for the Environmental Engineering Division.
+This division merged the activities of heating, ventilation, air conditioning and solar energy with particle and eventually, aerosol studies, producing one of the major success stories of the department.

 There was another person who had a remarkable career in the Mechanical Engineering Department.
 She did not hold faculty rank, did not invent anything or teach any classes, but was nevertheless held in high esteem by all.
 Her name was Mary Hessburg.
 She started out as a clerk/steno in 1951, eventually rose to Department Administrator, working 51 years until her retirement in 2002.